-- Describe baseline groundwater and baseflow quality and the water type with their spatial distribution (zones); - Describe and locate the groundwater sources used as drinking water in the study area, their current use and potential for future use; and - An inventory and analysis of existing information on the hydrogeological conditions/groundwater resources in the project area, including published reports, geological maps well record data (from water wells, monitoring wells and production wells) and Quality Assurance/Quality Control (QA/QC) procedures followed; - Hydrogeologic maps and cross-sections for the mine area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations and depths of wells, groundwater types springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours and flow directions should be included; - A review of the physical geography (e.g. topography and physiographic units) and the geology of the area as it pertains to local and regional groundwater flow systems and aquifer/aquitard systems; - Maps showing groundwater divides and areas of recharge and discharge, with project components overlain; - Location and description of all groundwater monitoring wells in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g. depths of surficial and bedrock units, water level, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - A description of baseline groundwater level data for regional and local flows in all aquifer units (overburden and bedrock units); - A description of monitoring protocol for collection of existing groundwater data; - Measurements of hydraulic conductivity (or transmissivity) for all hydrogeological units in the project area; - Results of the modeling of baseline hydrogeological conditions (refer to hydrogeological modeling section); - Graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - Tables of baseflow measurements or estimates; - A description of local and regional potable groundwater supplies, including their current use and potential for future use, as appropriate; - Baseline analysis of groundwater and baseflow quality at the site and within the regional and local study area, including methods of sampling and analysis and details of QA/QC.
+- A review of the physical geography (e.g., topography and physiographic units) and the geology of the area as it pertains to local and regional groundwater flow systems and aquifer/aquitard systems; - Maps showing groundwater divides and areas of recharge and discharge, with project components overlain - Location and description of all groundwater monitoring wells in respect to the project area, including geologic, hydrostratigraphic, piezometric and construction data (e.g., depths of surficial and bedrock units, water level, hydraulic conductivity, diameter and screen depth and intercepted aquifer unit); - A description of baseline groundwater level data for regional and local flows in all aquifer units (overburden and bedrock units); - A description of monitoring protocol for collection of existing groundwater data; - Measurements of hydraulic conductivity for all hydrogeological units in the project area; - Graphs or tables indicating the seasonal variations in groundwater levels, flow regime, and quality; - Baseline analysis of groundwater quality at the site and within the regional and local study area, including methods of sampling and analysis and details of QA/QC.
 This includes determining natural groundwater types and measuring concentrations of major constituents as well as minor and trace components.
-Ensure that particular attention is given to the components that would be, from an environmental point of view, potentially of interest in the course of mining operations.
-This analysis should be performed on sediment and bedrock aquifers; - Bedrock fracture sizes and orientations in relation to groundwater flow; and - Evaluation of discharge rates.
+Ensure that particular attention is given to the components that would be, from an environmental point of view, potentially of interest in the course of quarry operations.
+This analysis should be performed on sediment and bedrock aquifers; and - Bedrock fracture sizes and orientations in relation to groundwater flow.